-Mold Prevention – 8 Tips to get rid of mold in your production area
+Mold Prevention – 8 Tips to get rid of mold

 Mold is a type of fungus that can be categorized as one of the most dangerous microorganisms for your brand.
 You might be wondering how a seemingly harmless strand of Fungus can affect your brand image.

-Though Mold is seemingly harmless, it can cause serious health issues for a specific class of people including children, pregnant women and the elderly to list a few.
-As such, imagine if a consumer observes mold growth on his or her newly bought shoes, jacket, cap or any food item what do you expect their reaction to would be about your brand?
+Though Mold is seemingly harmless, it can cause serious health issues for a specific class of people including children, pregnant women, and the elderly to list a few.
+As such, imagine if a consumer observes mold growth on his or her newly bought shoes, jacket, cap, or any food item what do you expect their reaction to would be about your brand?

 In addition, if the mold is found in a food product there can also be a lawsuit against your brand causing it serious damage in terms of revenue and prestige.